Posted on 25 September 2020

 A year later, in 1792, the Free Produce Movement was up and running.
 The Quaker merchant, James Wright, put an advert in his local newspaper announcing that he would no longer be selling sugar.
 Part of the advert reads:

 “Being Impressed with a sense of the unparalleled suffering of our fellow creatures, the African slaves in the West India Islands…..with an apprehension, that while I am dealer in that article, which appears to be principal support of the slave trade, I am encouraging slavery, I take this method of informing my customer that I mean to discontinue selling the article of sugar when I have disposed of the stock I have on hand, till I can procure it through channels less contaminated, more unconnected with slavery, less polluted with human blood.”

 During a two-year period, the sale of sugar from the non slave-made parts of India increased and sugar sales from the all American slave-owning plantations slumps.
 The knock-on effect of this was to make the ownership of slaves more expensive.
 Of course, the plantation owners were still legally allowed to keep slaves but it would cost them.

-The 1807 Abolition of the Slave Trade Act, outlawing British Atlantic slave trade, comes into force and proves the Sugar Boycott a great success.
-However, the slave trade remains in existance and so the boycott is revived in the 1820s.
+The 1807 Abolition of the Slave Trade Act, outlawing British Atlantic slave trade, came into force and proved the Sugar Boycott a great success.
+However, the slave trade remained in existence and so the boycott was revived in the 1820s.
 The Free Trade Movement becomes a spearhead for the abolitionists goal of totally ending slavery in the British colonies.